 All WACKER managerial staff, whatever their level, receive feedback on their management style when they hold annual performance reviews with their employees.
-Since 2015, executive personnel and management employees can obtain management feedback.
+Executive personnel and management employees can obtain management feedback.
 Employees and/or colleagues submit their responses via an online tool, which are then evaluated anonymously.
 Following the evaluation, there is the chance to discuss, with support from a coach, the results in one’s team and to develop an action plan if necessary.

 Third-level management (FK3) employees have been able to avail themselves of the Leadership Versatility Index® (LVI) feedback tool.
 The LVI supports the identification of strengths and areas for improvement and offers a comparison between self-assessment and external assessment.
 The tool also allows for a 360° view.